Everything you need to know about Packages in Go

 If a package does not contain a file with main package declaration, then Go creates a package archive (.a) file inside pkg directory.

-Since, app is not an executable package, it created app.a file inside pkg directory.
-We can not execute this file as it’s not a binary executable file.
+Since app is not an executable package, it created app.a file inside pkg directory.
+We cannot execute this file as it’s not a binary executable file.

 Package naming convention